Chart Color Schemes

 An assessment of population growth drivers in Rothwell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Rothwell's population is estimated at around 7,659 people.
-This reflects an increase since the 2021 Census which reported a population of 7,538 people in the suburb.
-The change was inferred from AreaSearch's estimation of the resident population as 7,609 following examination of the latest ERP data release by the ABS in June 2024 and an additional 55 validated new addresses since the Census date.
-This level of population equates to a density ratio of 730 persons per square kilometer.
-Population growth for Rothwell was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Rothwell's population is estimated at around 7,657 as of November 2025.
+This reflects an increase of 119 people (1.6%) since the 2021 Census, which reported a population of 7,538 people.
+The change is inferred from the resident population of 7,610 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 55 validated new addresses since the Census date.
+This level of population equates to a density ratio of 729 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the Rothwell statistical area (Lv2) was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
 Anticipating future population dynamics, lower quartile growth of statistical areas across the nation is anticipated.
-Rothwell is expected to increase by 269 persons to 2041, reflecting a gain of 3.3% in total over the 17 years based on aggregated SA2-level projections.
+The Rothwell (SA2) is expected to increase by 272 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.4% in total over the 17 years.

 Frequently Asked Questions - Population